e-motioners/COVID_Machine_Learning/README.md

 ## Dataset

-The dataset for the experiment are stored in theri respective Variants folder (Beta, Gamma, Delta, Kappa) Each folder consists of respective fasta files according to month-wise manner and the respective multiple sequence aligned files generated using MAFFT and ClustalW server.
+The dataset for the experiment are stored in their respective Variants folder (Beta, Gamma, Delta, Kappa) Each folder consists of respective fasta files according to month-wise manner and the respective multiple sequence aligned files generated using MAFFT and ClustalW server.

 ## Scripts